elnormous/denoise/README.md

 - `<input_file>`: The input audio file that you want to denoise.
 - `<output_file>`: The output file where the denoised audio will be saved.
-- `[strength]`: (Optional) The denoising strength value.
-Defaults to a reasonable value if not provided.
+- `strength`: (Optional) The denoising strength value.
+Defaults to 1.0 if not provided.
+- `gain`: (Optional) The gain of the output.
+Defaults to 1.0.

 ### Example